Missouri FCCLA Affiliation/Membership Information

 - Total your chapter membership (as recorded in the affiliation system).

 - Ask your adviser for the family and consumer sciences education program enrollment number.

 - Divide your membership total into the enrollment number to figure the percentage.

 - Determine if your chapter is a STAR, SHOOTING STAR, or SUPER STAR Chapter!

 - Attend the annual State Leadership Conference to receive recognition.

-Complete this application form and submit it to the state advisor by February 15.
+Complete the application form on the forms and applications page and submit it to the state adviser by February 15.

 - Are you interested in remaining involved in Family, Career and Community Leaders of America after you graduate?

 - Are you interested in supporting Family and Consumer Sciences Education in Missouri?